87 protesters arrested at Kentucky attorney general's home - WHIZ News

 LOUISVILLE, Ky.
-(AP) — Eighty-seven demonstrators who gathered at the home of Kentucky’s attorney general to demand justice for Breonna Taylor have been arrested, police said.
+(AP) — Eighty-seven demonstrators who gathered at the home of Kentucky’s attorney general to demand justice for Breonna Taylor have been arrested and charged with a felony for trying to “intimidate” the prosecutor, police said.

 Taylor, a 26-year-old Black woman, was fatally shot when police officers burst into her Louisville apartment using a no-knock warrant in the early morning hours of March 13 during a narcotics investigation.
 The warrant to search her home was in connection with a suspect who did not live there and no drugs were found inside.